 As you walk towards the entrance to Queen Mary’s Dollhouse and the State Apartments, be sure to admire the view of the countryside.
 The location on top of the hill was part of the castle’s defenses, any potential attackers would be spotted well before they reached the castle.

 Next you can visit the inside of the castle, but unfortunately, you are not allowed to take any pictures inside.
 There was a bit of a line to see Queen Mary’s dollhouse, but it moved fast so don’t let it deter you.
 This is a dollhouse like no other and it was never intended to be a child’s toy.
-First of all it is huge!
+First of all, it is huge!
 Second of all, the detail inside is amazing.
-The dollhouse has running water and electricity and even includes a room with replica of the crown jewels.
+The dollhouse has running water and electricity and even includes a room with a replica of the crown jewels.

 After visiting the dollhouse, you should head towards the State Apartments.
 When you first enter, there is a space for temporary exhibits.
 When we visited, it was about Waterloo.
 The next room holds a very impressive collection of china.

 Then you enter the main part of the State Apartments.
 Each room has its own story and its own purpose.
 It is decorated just like you would expect a castle would be – lots of gold and other ornate details.
 You will see artwork from Peter Paul Rubens, Sir Thomas Lawrence, and Sir Anthony Van Dyke to name a few.
 Some of my favorite rooms in Windsor Castle were the Waterloo Chamber, Crimson Drawing Room, Grand Reception Room, and St. George’s Hall.
 State Banquets are held in St. George’s Hall at a table that can hold up to 160 guests.
 St. George’s Hall sustained significant damage during the fire, but they did a great job restoring it.
-They had to totally redo the roof, but still kept very true to spirit of the original design.
+They had to totally redo the roof but still kept very true to the spirit of the original design.

 Finally, you will visit St. George’s Chapel, completed in 1484.
 The roof and stained glass are spectacular, but again photography is not allowed inside.
 In addition to being a church with daily services, 10 monarchs are buried here, including Henry VIII, King George VI, and the Queen Mother.
 The most moving part of the St. George’s Chapel was the memorial to King George IV’s daughter Princess Charlotte who died in childbirth at the age of 21.
 The memorial stunning, all white marble, and so moving because one of the angels is carrying Princess Charlotte’s stillborn son.